wvankoppen/Knowledge/Presentations/Stage management.md

 Why not?
 Getting Started Course alone takes already more than half a day: https://app.pluralsight.com/library/courses/angular-ngrx-getting-started/table-of-contents
 The Newest stuff in v15: https://ngrx.io/guide/migration/v15

-Goal: Explain the main architectural decisions you need to make when using NgRx?
+Goal: What are the main takeaways to have a sound app architecture using NgRx?
 Questions:
 - How do I architect the state of my apps and components?
-  - When to use Store or ComponentStore?
-  - When to use entity?
+- What does state mean for apps
+- What does state mean for components

 ## Outline
-  - What state means for apps and (library) components
-  - Hierarchical app state
-  - What state should be put in the store, and what not?
-  - Show pro/cons of component store

 ###############################################

 # What state means for apps and (library) components

-- Do you need a state management framework?
+## Do you need a state management framework?
-  For a presentational components only, probably not.
+For a simple app (TODO management app?) probably not.
+A service with a subject holding the todo items probably suffices.
+NgRx is not intended to make simple things even simpler.

+Having said that, and if you have a complex app for which the state needs to be accessed by many components and services, and is impacted by actions from different sources.

+# The domain must be leading

+- Teachers
+  - Teacher
+    - Courses

+Create a module structure

+- TeachersModule
+  - TeacherModule
+    - CoursesModule

+Separate state modules when in doubt!
+If your teacher1 page shows all its courses, it does not mean it should be part of the same state module.

+- TeachersStateModule
+  - TeacherStateModule
+  - CoursesStateModule

+Also take into account cross-cutting functionality:
+AppStateModule: Good to implement Cross-cutting concerns here: Panels, Dialogs, IsOnline,

+Hierarchical state also on folder level!
+State modules can use parents and if imported siblings State modules cannot use their children (and you should not want to), use router to navigate!
+Let the feature modules load your state modules

+## What state needs to be kept during app lifetime?
+- /projects/1/customers (customer subset)
+- /customers (all customers)

+Can create a CustomerState module and reuse, but you also reuse the state!
+Consider a separate ProjectCustomerStateModule
+Do sibling/child modules need this state?

+-> Keep in mind what state needs to be kept and shared during app lifetime

+## What deep links do exist in your app?
+E.g.
+- /projects
+- /projects/1
+- /projects/1/items
+- /projects/1/items/1

+This could result in the following state modules:
+- ProjectsState,
+- ProjectState,
+- ProjectItemsState,
+- ProjectItemState,

+- /customers
+- /customers/1
+- /customers/1/projects

+If your customer page has a dialog to list the invoices for that customer, you could

+-> Keep in mind what can be deep linked!

+## State management cardinality
+### Module / singleton:
+Centralized immutable state
+Hierarchy
+Tooling (DevTools)
+Inter-component communication

+### Container component / NOT singleton

 Container components usually need state, (not necessarily in components itself) either a service or a state management solution.
 Wire app state to your container components via Store.

-- State ownership: App or component
-  - App: Store logical choice, unless you need dynamically created components, then Component Store
+### TODO
-  - Container component: App state if you need the pros (Debugging, Actions), Component Store if you need multipe instances
+App state if you need the pros (Debugging, Actions), Component Store if you need multipe instances

 # Component store